Antisec Movement: ZF0

-ZF0 (Zer0 For Owned) performed numerous attacks in the name of pr0j3kt m4yh3m in 2009.
+ZF0 (Zer0 For Owned) performed multiple attacks in the name of pr0j3kt m4yh3m in 2009.
 They took targets such as Critical Security, Comodo and various others.
 They published 5 ezines in total.
 July 2009, Kevin Mitnick's website was targeted by ZF0, displaying gay pornography with the text "all a board the mantrain."

 AntiSec Group

 A group known as the "AntiSec Group" enters the scene by attacking groups/communities such as an Astalavista, a security auditing company named SSANZ and the popular image hosting website ImageShack.

 Graffiti reading "Antisec" began appearing in San Diego, California in June 2011 and was incorrectly associated with the original Antisec movement.
 According to CBS8, a local TV affiliate "People living in Mission Beach say the unusual graffiti first appeared last week on the boardwalk."
 They also reported "...it was quickly painted over, but the stenciled words were back Monday morning."
 It was later realized to be related to the new Anti-Sec movement started by LulzSec and Anonymous.

-On April 30, 2015 the AntiSec Movement reappeared and started Doxing police officers by hacking their databases.
+On April 30, 2015 the AntiSec Movement reappeared and started doxing police officers by hacking their databases.
 On April 30, 2015 they hacked into Madison Police Department and released officers names, address, phone numbers, and other personal data in relation to an Anonymous operation.